13 Ways to Promote Your YouTube Channel Without MoneyMarch 28, 2018

 I know you probably want to be on every social platform because you don't want to miss on opportunities.
 But the truth is that keeping many social channels active and growing them to get more light on your YouTube channel takes a lot of time.
 And because it will be overwhelming, you won't manage to achieve the desired results.

 The right approach is to choose the best 1-2 social platforms for your niche.
 Focus all your energy on building valuable communities there.
 Once you master them, you can move on to implementing additional channels to your strategy.

 Let's see how to promote your YouTube channel on Facebook if you decide to build an audience on this platform.

 The best way to generate views from Facebook is to find the groups where your targeted audience is hanging on and share your videos there with the community.

 Stay away from spamming

-You have to be careful to not overdo it or else you’ll get banned for spamming.
-If you find lots of groups where is relevant to post, don’t post on all of them at once.
+You have to be careful to not overdo the promotion in Facebook groups or else you'll get banned for spamming.
+If you find lots of groups where it's relevant to post, don't post on all of them at once.
 You can develop a habit of posting in 3-5 groups a day.
-Also, don’t use the same text everywhere because that’s another signal to Facebook for spamming.
+Also, don't use the same text everywhere because Facebook sees it as a spamming signal.

 Repurpose content to drive people to your channel